questdb/py-questdb-client/docs/examples.rst

 Explicit Buffers
 ----------------

-For more advanced use cases where the same messages need to be sent to multiple questdb instances or you want to decouple serialization and sending (as may be in a multi-threaded application) construct :class:`questdb.ingress.Buffer` objects explicitly, then pass them to the :func:`questdb.ingress.Sender.flush` method.
+For more :ref:`advanced use cases <sender_advanced>` where the same messages need to be sent to multiple questdb instances or you want to decouple serialization and sending (as may be in a multi-threaded application) construct :class:`Buffer <questdb.ingress.Buffer>` objects explicitly, then pass them to the :func:`Sender.flush <questdb.ingress.Sender.flush>` method.

-Note that this bypasses ``auto-flush`` logic
+Note that this bypasses :ref:`auto-flushing <sender_auto_flush>`.
-(see :class:`questdb.ingress.Sender`) and you are fully responsible for ensuring all data is sent.

 .. literalinclude:: ../examples/buffer.py
    :language: python